aggelosthan/battleship/README.md

 1. Start the Server

-javac BattleShipServer.java
+Firstly run javac BattleShipServer.java
-java BattleShipServer
+Secondly run java BattleShipServer
 # Output: --- BattleShip Server Started on Port 8888 ---

 2. Start Client A (Player 1)

-javac BattleShipClient.java
+Firstly run javac BattleShipClient.java
-java BattleShipClient
+Secondly java BattleShipClient
 # Follow the menu to REGISTER or LOGIN

 3. Start Client B (Player 2) Open a new terminal window and run the client again.
-Bash

-java BattleShipClient
+Firsttly run java BattleShipClient
 # Login with a different account

 📝 License

-This project was created for the CCS3320 Network Computing coursework.
+This project was created for the CCS3320 Network Computing coursework module on my University.